inqlik/inqlik.github.io/_posts/2014-01-25-dynamic-number-formatting-in-chart-expressions.markdown

     Money(Sum(Sales),'$# ##0,00;-$# ##0,00')

-That’s is what I will call dynamic formatting in chart expression.
+That is what I will call dynamic formatting in chart expression.
 At first glance such technic is even better than using separate expression variable with `Format Pattern`.
 After all we do not have to manage additional variable.
-That approach handle more dynamic scenarios too.
-For example, if we should change format accordingly to selection made in field `Country`, we could add variable `vMoneyFormat` which dependent from that selection and change our expression for `Sales` to
+That approach can easily handle even more dynamic scenarios.
+For example, if we have to change format accordingly to selection made in field `Country`, we could add variable `vMoneyFormat` which dependent from that selection and change our expression for `Sales` to

     Money(Sum(Sales),$(vMoneyFormat))